POST ADMISSION STEPS – UNDERGRADUATE DEGREE PROGRAMS (Corsi di Laurea)

 It is also suggested that, while requesting the visa, you also apply to the Italian Consulate for the issuing of your “Codice fiscale” (Italian tax registration No.) .
 It is a 16-character alphanumeric code issued free of charge by the Revenue Agency to identify Italian nationals and foreign residents.
 You need to have your own "codice fiscale" to enrol in any Italian university, open a bank account and sign any type of contract (rental, phone line, ...).

 ORIENTATION EVENT AND ENROLLMET

-Every year, UCSC INTERNATIONAL organizes two Orientation events for degree-seeking students in the month of September in Milano.
+Every year, UCSC INTERNATIONAL organizes an Orientation event for degree-seeking students in the month of September in Milano.
 You are required to attend the event on one of the available dates in order to receive useful information to start your academic experience at Università Cattolica.
 You will receive an official invitation via e-mail during the Summer in order to register.
 Information about the academic calendar for the a.y.
-2016/2017 is available in the “Program dates” section:
+2016/2017 is available in the “Program dates” section of eache bachelor webpage.

 During the event, you will need to submit to the International Admissions Office all the documents that the Italian Embassy/Consulate gave you.

 Within eight days from arrival to Italy, you will have to request a permit of stay (“permesso di soggiorno”).
 UCSC International will provide support in completing the application form during the Orientation Event.

 Please note that your enrollment to Università Cattolica will be possible only if the above mentioned steps are completed.